 Be sure to submit all hours spent volunteering with ISCBC to be eligible for our Milestone Rewards!
 Capture memorable photos, write blog posts, or find other creative ways to celebrate the work that you’re doing to protect BC’s natural landscapes for future generations to come.

 Ready to make a difference in your local environment and community?
-Here are some ideas to get you started.
-Our program makes it easy for anyone to take action against invasive species, whether you’re ready to start your own community service project, or excited to develop new, creative resources, or just keen to get outside and make a difference!
-This growing list led by youth facilitators and volunteers, has something for everyone.
+Here are some ideas which make it easy for anyone to take action against invasive species, whether you’re ready to start your own community service project, excited to develop creative resources, or just keen to get outside and make a difference!
+This growing list, led by youth facilitators and volunteers, has something for everyone.
 Have a new idea?
 Let us know.

 Complete the onboarding package